maritimeconnectivity/maritimeconnectivity.net/docs/source/MCPType.rst

 MCP entity type
 ===============
-In order to be able to describe some of the concepts we are working with, here is a short introduction of the various actors we envision will interact with the identity registry.
+In order to be able to describe some of the concepts we are working with, here is a short introduction of the various entities we envision will interact with the identity registry.

 Identity management and security is a very complex and comprehensive field.
 So wherever possible we must limit non-essential functionality.
 So clearly, there are some maritime entities that should not be a part of the identity registry.
 Therefore, the Identity Registry should not be: